 A digital marketing company should not leave you guessing what is being done, why it matters, or how the work connects back to business goals.

-Questions your Louisville, KY, digital marketing partner should be able to answer:
+Questions your Louisville, KY, digital marketing company should be able to answer:

 If you keep getting unclear answers, it may be time to step back, reassess the digital marketing relationship, and clarify what the digital presence should actually support.